-Legal Interpreter Services during Depos with Numerous Objections
+Legal Interpreter Services during Depositions with Numerous Objections

-Legal deposition interpreters are well accustomed to interpreting attorneys’ objections during depositions of non-English-speaking witnesses.
+Legal deposition interpreters are well accustomed to interpreting attorneys’ timely objections during depositions of non-English-speaking witnesses.
 Litigation is inherently contentious.
 Legal depositions are often particularly emotional- not only for the litigants themselves- but for the attorneys, who are required to be “zealous advocates” for their clients.
-Depositions involving English speaking clients and witnesses are complicated enough; add foreign language deposition interpreting services involving Bengali, Cantonese, Amharic, Pashto, Anuak, Tagalog, Mongolian, Armenian, Punjabi, Sinhala, French, Romanian, Mandarin, Farsi, Czech, Arabic deposition interpreters into the mix, and civil depositions become even more difficult to navigate smoothly.
+Depositions involving English speaking clients and witnesses are complicated enough; add foreign language deposition interpreting services involving Bengali, Cantonese, Amharic, Pashto, Anuak, Tagalog, Mongolian, Armenian, Punjabi, Sinhala, French, Romanian, Mandarin, Farsi, Czech, Arabic, Japanese, German deposition interpreters into the mix, and civil depositions become even more difficult to navigate smoothly.

 In one of the cases discussed below, things got so out of hand during a foreign language deposition that the court ended up sanctioning both parties’ lawyers for their conduct during the depositions.
 In another case, the judge ordered the offending attorney to re-read the Federal Rules of Civil Procedure on discovery practice.